Lela Lee: Angry Little Girls and Angry Little Asian Girl

-Angry Little Girls was developed by Kim, the "Angry Little Asian Girl", a character she developed in 1994 when she was a sophomore at UC Berkeley.
+Angry Little Girls was developed as a character she developed in 1994 when she was a sophomore at UC Berkeley.
 She developed the character after attending Spike and Mike's Sick and Twisted Festival of Animation with a friend.
 That night, Lee stayed up drawing with typing paper and Crayola markers, and a video camera and made the first episode "Angry Little Asian Girl, the First Day of School."
 Three years after creating the first episode of the Angry Little Asian Girl, she created four more, and sent the five episodes titled Angry Little Asian Girl, Five Angry Episodes to festivals where they were well-reviewed by critics of the LA Times and LA Weekly.
 These episodes, like the first, use foul language and shocking imagery to bring attention to issues surrounding the intersection of being Asian and a woman.
 Audience members came up to her after screenings saying that ALAG spoke for them and that they too had similar experiences growing up in America.
-Lee then made a batch of T-shirts based on the show, which sold out by word of mouth, prompting her to launch a shop on the website www.angrylittleasiangirl.com in late 1997.
+Lee then made a batch of T-shirts based on the show.

 Lee expanded ALAG to include other girls of different backgrounds and personalities.
 She took two years to teach herself how to draw comics with books checked out from the library.
 With the newly created characters, and an umbrella name of "Angry Little Girls" Lee turned her work into a weekly comic strip self-published on her website www.angrylittlegirls.com.
 Lee added characters of diverse ethnicities and backgrounds to increase her strip's public and commercial appeal.
 In 2005, the first book of collected Angry Little Girls strips was published by Harry N. Abrams.
 Following this, several other themed collections of Lee's comics were published by the publisher's imprint, Abrams Comic Arts.
-By 2007, Angry Little Girls merchandise were selling in malls across the US.
-Lee has six Angry Little Girls books published.
-2014 marked the 20-year anniversary of ALAG's creation.
-In December 2014, Angry Little Asian Girl had a short run on a cable network and is now a web series.